vidhi1509/ERP-Management-System/README.md

 # ERP-Management-System
-Developed an ERP system to automate inventory, sales, and management tasks for students, faculty, and admin users, reducing manual work by 30%.
-Improved data accuracy and streamlined reporting, with a focus on user-friendly interfaces and efficient backend processes.
+Developed an ERP system for students, faculty, and admin to manage inventory, sales, and user data.
+Reduced manual tasks by 30% and improved data accuracy across modules.
+Streamlined reporting and enhanced usability through a clean, responsive interface.